Sissipahaw

 The Sissipahaw or Haw were a Native American tribe of North Carolina.
-They are also variously recorded as Saxahapaw, Sauxpa, Sissipahaus, etc. Their settlements were generally located in the vicinity of modern-day Saxapahaw, North Carolina on the Haw River in Alamance County upstream from Cape Fear.
-They are possibly first recorded by the Spaniard Vendera in the 16th century as the Sauxpa in South Carolina.
+Their settlements were generally located in the vicinity of modern-day Saxapahaw, North Carolina on the Haw River in Alamance County upstream from Cape Fear.
+They were possibly first recorded by the Spaniard Vendera in the 16th century as the Sauxpa in South Carolina.
 Their last mention in history is that the tribe joined the Yamasee against the English colonists in the Yamasee War of 1715.
-Some scholars speculate that they may have been a branch of the Shakori due to being so closely associated with that tribe but others disagree with this assumption.
+Some scholars speculate that they may have been a branch of the Shakori due to being so closely associated with that tribe but others disagree.

 Name

 The meaning of sissipahaw is unknown but it probably derives from a Siouan language.
 Colonel John Barnwell reported in a letter that the Sissipahaw were called Shacioes by some during the Tuscarora War.
-Linguist Ives Goddard proposed that this may be the Sissipahaw's endonym but acknowledged the impossibility of ascertaining how Barnwell actually spelled the term due his letter surviving only as a copy.
+Linguist Ives Goddard proposed that this may be the Sissipahaw's endonym, but he acknowledged that it was impossible to ascertain how Barnwell originally spelled the term due his letter surviving only as a copy.

 History

 The Sissipahaw were possibly first encountered and recorded as the Sauxpa by the Spanish officer Vandera in 1569 as a placed visited by the explorer Juan Pardo.
 If true, this would imply a historic migration from coastal South Carolina.
-However, in the opinion of Goddard, this assumption is unfounded and primarily based on a misreading of a nineteenth century rendering of "Sauapa" which itself is likely a misrendering of "Sanapa".
+However, Goddard argued that this assumption is unfounded and primarily based on a misreading of a 19th-century rendering of "Sauapa" which itself is likely a misrendering of "Sanapa".
 Regardless, the tribe is later referred to as the Sissipahau in 1701 by English explorer John Lawson, who had likely heard of them as living on the Haw River from his guide, Enoe Will, the chief of the Shakori.
-Will had a Sissipahaw servant or slave, who traveled alongside he and Lawson.
-On January 28, 1712, during the Tuscarora War, an army of four hundred and fifty natives and thirty three white men are noted to have rested at a recently abandoned Sissipahaw town on the Neuse River.
+Will had a Sissipahaw servant or slave who traveled alongside him and Lawson.

+On January 28, 1712, during the Tuscarora War, an army of 450 Native Americans and 33 Europeans are noted to have rested at a recently abandoned Sissipahaw town on the Neuse River.

 The final mention of the tribe is in 1715, when they united with other tribes of the region to fight against the English in the Yamasee War.
 It is thought that the Sissipahaw, along with other remnants of Siouan tribes, joined the Catawba after the war.
 In 1728, the site of the former Sissipahaw village was known as the Haw old fields and was noted as being the largest body of fertile land in the region.
 Present-day Saxapahaw, North Carolina probably corresponds to the site of these old fields.

-Culture

-Very little is known of the Sissipahaw, aside from a few notes in history.
-Archaeological evidence from Alamance County indicates that the Sissipahaw, much like the Shakori, lived in wigwam-like structures, farmed corn and beans, and hunted the woods for turkey, venison, and bear.